 Buildings Demolished in Anambra as Govt Sends Out Warning to Developers over Land Encroachment, Assault on Its Operatives

-Anambra State Joint Enforcement Taskforce on Tuesday demolished several structures in Idemili North and South Council Areas for alleged violation of building laws in the state, with a warning that the State Government will henceforth go after defaulting developers.
+Anambra State Joint Enforcement Taskforce on Tuesday was seen demolishing several building structures in Idemili North and South Council Areas in Anambra for alleged violation of building laws in the state, with a warning that the State Government will henceforth go after defaulting developers.

 The demolition happened during an enforcement operation by the taskforce comprising men of the Anambra State Physical Planning Board, ANSPPB, Department of State Security, Nigeria police, Nigeria Security and Civil Defense Corps, NSCDC, Anambra Vigilante Group and the Operation clean and Healthy Anambra, OCHA brigade.